schemar/teapicli/README.md

 ## Usage

-If you start apitecli with `yarn start`, it will use the examples provided with this repo.
+If you start teapicli with `yarn start`, it will use the examples provided with this repo.
 You can check `./config.json` and, more importantly, `./collection.json`.
-The collection file defines the requests you will be able to make from within apitecli.
+The collection file defines the requests you will be able to make from within teapicli.

 Help output: